Basketball Skills and Drills

 The Tenth Annual Fun-damental Basketball Camp for boys and girls entering grades 3-9 will run from July 21-25 (boys) and from July 28 - August 1 (girls).
 The camp will be held at the Immaculate Conception Parish Center 51 Summer Street, Everett from 9:00 10 1:00 each day.
 The price is $100.00 for more details click here.

 Students of the Week Honored

 Several students were recently honored as Student of the Week.
-The students were chosen because they each exhibited the virtue of Mercy.
+The students were chosen because they each exhibited the virtue of Gentleness.
 The students had their names announced to the entire school and were treated to breakfast with Mr. Finn.
 Students from the Kindergarten classes were also honored as Student of the Week.
 One child was chosen for each week to have breakfast with Mr. Finn.
-The high school honored several students as Students of the Month.

 Kindergarten Students of the Week